CptHilda0079/CptHilda0079.github.io/_posts/2024-01-21-BufferOverflowTask.md

 ![image](https://github.com/user-attachments/assets/a13e976c-f8c4-4fa4-89fa-0845638d2418)

-1) the first step for the payload is the return address, instead of using the absolute beginning of the buffer, I have decided to use the address x7fffffffdbe0 as it is close to the start, meaning that it is less susceptible to errors and will guarantee redirection to the NOP sled.
+1) The first step for the payload is the return address.
+Instead of using the absolute beginning of the buffer, I have decided to use the address x7fffffffdbe0 as it is close to the start, meaning that it is less susceptible to errors and will guarantee redirection to the NOP sled.
 Next, we need our shell code; you can find shellcode online easily; an example is https://www.exploit-db.com/exploits/46907

 > [!WARNING]
 > Not all online shell codes work; you might have to try several different ones.
 Also, please ensure the shell code is specific to your computer architecture.
 Most of the time, it will be x64/x68_64!

-2) Secondly we need a NOP sled, which consists of multiple x90 NO-OP instructions that smoothly redirect the return address value to our shellcode, the length of our NOP sled is (buffer_size - length(shellcode)).
+2) Secondly, we need a NOP sled, which consists of multiple x90 NO-OP instructions that smoothly redirect the return address value to our shellcode; the length of our NOP sled is (buffer_size - length(shellcode)).
 Finally, by putting this together and saving it to a file, we get the following:

 ![image](https://github.com/user-attachments/assets/9e37b290-0dcc-40bd-808d-419587862523)